YuqiaoZhang/A-Study-in-Scarlet/README.md

 "Why, what is there against him?"

 "Oh, I didn't say there was anything against him.
 He is a little queer in his ideas—an enthusiast in some branches of science.
 As far as I know he is a decent fellow enough."

+"A medical student, I suppose?" said I.

+"No—I have no idea what he intends to go in for.
+I believe he is well up in anatomy, and he is a first-class chemist; but, as far as I know, he has never taken out any systematic medical classes.
+His studies are very desultory and eccentric, but he has amassed a lot of out-of-the-way knowledge which would astonish his professors."